 - For both men and younger women, the pandemic made giving a greater priority.
 Half of Millennial women said that the COVID-19 crisis made charitable giving a bigger priority in their lives, compared to 31 percent of Gen X women and 25 percent of Baby Boomer women.

 - Women lag men in participation in charitable investment strategies and knowledge about tax-savvy approaches to giving.

 - Both age and gender are important factors in depicting how donors approach giving.
 Generational change is quickly shifting the philanthropic landscape—but not necessarily closing the gender gap related to charitable planning strategies.

 Visit the Fidelity Charitable 2021 Women and Giving study landing page for more details, or download the full report [PDF].

-Learn more about the future of philanthropy, another Fidelity Charitable study we did that was published this spring.
+Learn more about the future of philanthropy, another Fidelity Charitable study we conducted that was published this spring.